lifrances/steel-fatigue-ml/README.md

 ## Running the Analysis

-1. Mount the dataset (if using Google Colab):

-from google.colab import drive drive.mount('/content/drive')

-2. Run the main analysis script:
+Run the main analysis script:
 [NAME OF THE SCRIPT]

 This script performs: